The hardest decision you have at Trouters Patagonia is whether to do a wade trip or a float trip.

 Rio Aisen:

 The Rio Aisen is the cumulative flow of the Simpson and Manihuales.
 Big eddies, structured banks and long runs make up the character of the Aisen.
 It flows into the fjords (ocean) several miles below our take-out, near the port town of Aisen.
 This is big water with huge panoptic vistas.
-Resident Rainbow and Browns to 20-inch plus class, with occasional Sea Run i.e. Chinook, Coho, Browns, Bows and Atlantics.
+Resident rainbow and browns to 20-inch plus class, with occasional Sea Run i.e. Chinook, Coho, browns, rainbows and Atlantics.

 • River Width: 100-300 feet